seojuncha/shell-programming/basic/README.md

 ## Shell Profiles
 Let's begin with Shell.
 When starting a shell session, various configuration files are loaded.
 That configuration file is called a Shell profile.

-If the Shell is Bash,
+For example, if the Shell is Bash,
 - /etc/profile
 - /etc/profile.d/*.sh
 - ~/.bash_profile